I’m asked this a lot.

 In my experience and observations, the two highest level instructor certifications come from BPJEPS (France) and VDWS (Germany).
 But keep in mind that no one particular organisation’s methods should be considered the standard for all others to follow in every situation.
 Each student, instructor, and location are unique and a good instructor continuously takes all these into account during a lesson.
 Ultimately, each school’s management tends to have more of an influence over the instructors’ methods and practices than whatever certification they happen to hold.

-I’d like to point out a very important but often-missed part of a good launch procedure: After moving into position and doing all the other checks– Just after hooking in (this should be as late in the process as feasible), and just before the 360 degree check:
+The girl who flew through the air skipped a very important but often-missed part of a good launch procedure: the back line tension check.
+It’s one of the last checks we do, after moving into position and hooking in (which should be as late in the process as feasible).
+Just before the 360 degree check, and the thumbs up, we:

 SHEET OUT all the way to check for depowerability.

-SHEET IN to check for 1)power adjustment and 2)sufficient & equal tension in the back lines.
+SHEET IN to check (feel) for sufficient & equal tension in the back lines.

 I’ve seen it over and over again.